openactive/dataset-site-template/README.md

 ## About
 This repository contains a [mustache template](https://www.openactive.io/dataset-site-template/datasetsite.mustache) for creating an OpenActive dataset site, similar to those that can be found at https://status.openactive.io.

-It is designed to be embedded in a booking system that outputs one open data feed for each customer, and allows the booking system to easily generate a feed for each customer.
+It is designed to be embedded in a booking system, and easily customised.

 ## Getting Started

-Simply construct the JSON-LD found in [example.json](https://www.openactive.io/dataset-site-template/example.json) based on your customers' own properties, then process it with the following steps.
+Simply construct the JSON-LD found in [example.json](https://www.openactive.io/dataset-site-template/example.json) based on your organisation (for single database systems) or your customers' own properties (for multiple database systems), then process it with the following steps.

 Steps to render the template: